4 Top Caribbean Treats in Orlando, Florida

 Old Cuban Cafe on 50 near Alafaya offers traditional pastries at affordable prices.
 For $6.36 I got a small tres leche cake, two galettes dipped in frosting and sprinkles, and a guava and cheese pastry.
 The last item was one of my favorites out of all the desserts and the fact they serve it warm is a nice touch.
 The tres leche had good flavor, but the cake is a little mushier than what I'm use to or prefer.

-Singh's Roti Shop, a Trinidadian spot that serves up everything from doubles to chinese-style stir-fry, is another place you can get Caribbean sweets.
+A Trinidadian spot that serves up everything from doubles to Chinese-style stir-fry, is another place you can get Caribbean sweets.
 Here's a breakdown of some of the dessert items you can find there, along with their descriptions.

 Salara - A soft sweet bread-like pinwheel with red dyed coconut between its layers, this treat is also known as coconut roll.